Gene LeBell: Conflict with Steven Seagal

 While serving as stunt coordinator for the film Out for Justice, starring Steven Seagal, Seagal stated that due to his aikido training he was 'immune' to being choked unconscious.
 It has been alleged that at some point LeBell heard about the claim and gave Seagal the opportunity to prove it.
 LeBell is said to have placed his arms around Seagal's neck, and once Seagal said "go", proceeded to choke him unconscious, with Seagal losing control of his bowels.

-The popularity of this incident led LeBell to be counted in 1992 as a potential additional member of Robert Wall's controversial "Dirty Dozen," a group of martial artists willing to answer to a public challenge made by Seagal.
+The popularity of this story led LeBell to be counted in 1992 as a potential additional member of Robert Wall's controversial "Dirty Dozen," a group of martial artists willing to answer to a public challenge made by Seagal.

 LeBell was requested to confirm the story publicly in an interview with Ariel Helwani in 2012, but he avoided answering the question, albeit implying that the incident was true.
 He was quoted as saying: "When we had a little altercation or difference of opinion, there were thirty stuntmen and cameramen that were watching.
 Sometimes Steven has a tendency to cheese off the wrong people, and you can get hurt doing that."
 After being asked whether he was not going to directly confirm it, LeBell said: "Well, if thirty people are watching, let them talk about it."

 When Seagal was asked about the incident, he denied the incident took place, calling LeBell a "sick, pathological scumbag liar" and offered the name of a witness who could discredit the other account.

 Seagal bodyguard and stuntman Steven Lambert, stated he was present and said that a confrontation did happen.
 According to Lambert, Seagal explained to LeBell that he did not believe his choke hold was effective, and that he could escape from it.
 LeBell demonstrated the choke hold by putting it on Seagal.
 Before LeBell could lock the hold, however, Seagal side stepped and swung his forearm backward into his crotch.
 LeBell came off the floor by a few feet.
 As soon as he landed, LeBell used a foot sweep to sweep Seagal off the floor, with Seagal landing on his back.
 LeBell helped Seagal up.